Lattice Semiconductor Corporation (LSCC) – Don’t Be So Quick to Call it Dead

-Lattice Semiconductor Corporation (NASDAQ: LSCC) is -28.20% lower on its value in year-to-date trading and has touched a low of $43.41 and a high of $85.45 in the current 52-week trading range.
+Lattice Semiconductor Corporation (NASDAQ: LSCC) is -38.48% lower on its value in year-to-date trading and has touched a low of $43.41 and a high of $85.45 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LSCC stock was last observed hovering at around $55.00 in the last trading session, with the day’s gains setting it 0.33% off its average median price target of $72.00 for the next 12 months.
-It is also 41.76% off the consensus price target high of $95.00 offered by 11 analysts, but current levels are 4.6% higher than the price target low of $58.00 for the same period.
+The LSCC stock was last observed hovering at around $48.13 in the last trading session, with the day’s loss setting it -0.72% off its average median price target of $72.00 for the next 12 months.
+It is also 50.09% off the consensus price target high of $95.00 offered by 11 analysts, but current levels are 18.26% higher than the price target low of $58.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now